Shaun Harrad

 Shaun Nicholas Harrad (born 11 December 1984) is an English footballer who plays as a forward.

 Playing career

 Notts County

 Harrad began his career at Notts County, making 29 appearances and scoring one goal.
 He spent loan spells out at Gresley Rovers and Tamworth, before being released in 2005.

+Burton Albion

-He joined Burton Albion in 2005, gaining promotion with the club in 2009 to the Football League, scoring 16 goals in the promotion season.
+He joined Burton Albion of the Conference National in 2005, and was part of the team which held Manchester United to a 0–0 draw in the third round of the 2005–06 FA Cup.
+The Brewers won the Conference in 2008–09, gaining promotion to the Football League, with Harrad scoring 16 goals during the season.
 He was the club's top scorer with 21 League goals in the 2009–10 season, and scored his first career hat-trick against Rotherham United on 11 September 2010.

 Northampton Town

-On 20 January 2011, Northampton Town signed Harrad for £35,000 on a two and a half-year contract.
+On 20 January 2011, Northampton Town signed Harrad for £35,000 on a two-and-a-half-year contract.

 Bury

 On 31 August 2011, Bury signed Harrad for an undisclosed fee, on a three-year contract.
 He was given the squad number 25.

 Harrad joined Rotherham United on loan in February 2012, on an emergency loan deal, and scored three times for the Millers in his spell there.
 On 3 August 2012, Harrad was loaned to League Two club Cheltenham Town for the full 2012–13 season.

 On 16 January 2014, Harrad had his contract cancelled at Bury.